weijia/couchapp/docs/couchapp/install.rst

 Installing in a sandboxed environment
 -------------------------------------

-If you want to work in a sandboxed environment which is recommended if you don't want to not *pollute* your system, you can use `virtualenv
+If you want to work in a sandboxed environment, which is recommended if you don't want to *pollute* your system, you can use `virtualenv
 <http://pypi.python.org/pypi/virtualenv>`_ ::

     $ curl -O https://bootstrap.pypa.io/get-pip.py